k8spin/opa-k8s-development/README.md

 ## Project structure

-This repository contains three different tpyes of rego files to make it easy to extend this environment:
+This repository contains three different types of rego files to make it easy to extend this environment:

-- `[KIND].rego`: This files contains the `deny` or `pathes` rules to validate or mutate a request.
+- `[KIND].rego`: This file contains the `deny` or `patches` rules to validate or mutate a request.
-- `[KIND]-test.rego`: This ones contains a set of test related to the testing kind specified in it's name.
+- `[KIND]-test.rego`: This one contains a set of tests related to the testing kind specified in its name.
-- `[KIND]-mocks.rego`: This files contains a series of Kubernetes requests to use as mocked requests in tests.
+- `[KIND]-mocks.rego`: This file contains a series of Kubernetes requests to use as mocked requests in the tests.

 There are also a couple of special rego files:

-- `main.rego` and `main-test.rego`: Contains the structures to build the kubernetes api responses used to validate and mutate the incoming requests.
+- `main.rego` and `main-test.rego`: It contains the structures to build the kubernetes api responses used to validate and mutate the incoming requests.

 ### main.rego